stephendickens1/ruby-foundations/chapter2/README.md

 ## The Big Picture

-Sections 1 to 5 will introduce you to the skills and concepts you'll need in order to build a _password manager_ program in section 6.
-Then, in section 7, you'll review your learning.
+Sections 1 to 5 will introduce you to the skills and concepts you'll need in order to build a _password manager_ program in section 7.
+Then, in section 8, you'll review your learning.

+The Intermezzo on Object Instantiation [(section 6)](./bakery/intermezzo_instantiating_objects.md) is a fun dive into Objects in IRB.

 ## Contents